JNLWH/RepData_PeerAssessment2/storm.md

----
-title: "Nature Events and Their Impact to Our Society"
+# Nature Events and Their Impact to Our Society
-author: by Jiani
+by Jiani
-date: 21 Dec, 2017
+21 Dec, 2017
-output:
-        html_document:
-                keep_md: true
----

 ### Synopsis